Standards for ecological restoration activities—planning, implementation, monitoring and evaluation

 - Specify mechanisms for the project to interface optimally with nearby native ecosystems or land or water use areas.

 - Ecosystem baseline inventory.
 Plans identify the site’s current ecosystem and its condition—including:

 - A list of all native and non-native species evidently persisting on the site, particularly noting any threatened species or communities;

 - Status of current abiotic conditions—including the dimensions, configuration and physical and chemical condition of streams, waterbodies, land surfaces, water column or any other material elements relative to prior conditions;

 - Relative capacity of the biota on site or external to the site to commence and continue recovery with or without assistance (i.e. degree of resilience).
 This includes undertaking an inventory of:

-- Indigenous and non-indigenous species presumed absent and those potentially persisting as propagules or occurring within colonisation distance;
+- native and non-native species presumed absent and those potentially persisting as propagules or occurring within colonisation distance;

 - Any areas of higher and/or lower condition, including priority resilient areas and any distinct spatial zones requiring different treatments;